learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 }
 ```

 But how do we get that text from the form's input?
-Here's how.
-We can use our
+Well, we can use our normal
-normal React trick of updating the _createTodo component's_ state whenever
+React trick of updating the _createTodo component's_ state whenever someone
-someone types something into the form.
-Then, when the user clicks on the submit
+types something into the form.
+Then, when the user clicks on the submit button,
-button, we can grab that state, and call `store.dispatch({ type: 'ADD_TODO', todo: this.state })`.
+we can grab that state, and call `store.dispatch({ type: 'ADD_TODO', todo: this.state })`.
 Ok, time to implement it.
 Step one will be updating the
 component state whenever someone types in the form.

-1. Update component state by adding an onChange event handler
+### 1. Create a Controlled Form Using State and an `onChange` Event Handler

 Every time the input is changed, we want to change the state.
 To do this we
 first add an event handler for every input that changes.
 So inside the